model-initiative/model_initiative/README.md

 Download the latest version, place the uncompressed folder in the *model_initiative* folder.You can now open a matlab instance, navigate to the main *model_initiative* folder and run the ```model_initiative_init_experiment``` script to add the necessary paths to the matlab path.
 Then follow the instructions provided in the *readme* files in the *thirdparty* folder of folder to install *ltfat* and *sfs*.Then add the *amt*folder to your matlab path and then run the ```AMT_init``` script to set up AMT.
 The AMT toolbox is needed if the user wants to run the Breebaart 2001 model and detector.
 AMT can also run experiments.
 For instance: ```exp breebaart2001(’bﬁg3’,’redo’,’BInit’,’directory’,simwork.iopath);``` if this error occurs :
 *Error using ltfatarghelper
 [ERROR] (../../mex/ltfatarghelper.c:491:) struc is NULL*, please close matlab, go to *ltfat/mex* and delete the file *ltfatarghelper.mexw64*.
-You can then restart matlab and it should work.
+You can then restart matlab and things should work.

 ## Launching the model/detector side